Notable Laws and Regulations Restaurant Managers and Owners Should Know

 Tipped employees also have special tax obligations that require compliance and oversight by managers.
 When tips are shared among team members via a tip pool, the regulations can become even more complicated.
 Fortunately, food service managers who accurately follow tip reporting codes can benefit from the FICA Tip Tax Credit.
 To qualify, managers must complete IRS Form 8846 to receive the credit and IRS Form 8027 to report tips if the restaurant employs more than 10 tipped employees.
 In addition, other federal tip reporting requirements may apply, depending on your sales volume, percentage of tipped sales, and methods of tip distribution.

 Paying restaurant employees properly can be extremely challenging, but taking the pain out of restaurant payroll is possible with thorough knowledge and planning.
 If agency regulations aren't your specialty, many local small business associations offer classes on payroll and tax codes.
-Your payroll service provider can also provide assistance regarding relevant laws, and regulations that may affect your business.
+A restaurant payroll service provider can also provide assistance regarding relevant laws, and regulations that may affect your business.